jurraca/soltracker/README.md

 # SolTracker

 Start a websocket client to listen for logs or programs, or use the RPC directly.
 Parse Blocks by slot ID, Transactions, and filter for NFT transfers.

+Decoding token metadata encoded under the Metaplex [standard](https://docs.metaplex.com/nft-standard) is done via a Rust [metaplex-decoder](https://github.com/samuelvanderwaal/metaplex_decoder), which we call via [Rustler](https://github.com/rusterlium/rustler).
+Therefore you will need Rust installed to compile the project.

 ```elixir
 SolTracker.Transfers.track() # spawns a websocket in a supervised process